Smiley-McSmiles/jellyman/README.md

 * **Fix Permissions** - [DIRECTORY - optional] Reset the permissions of Jellyfin's Media Library or supplied directory.
 * **Get Version** - Get the current installed version of Jellyfin.
 * **Remove Version** - Remove a specific version of Jellyfin
+* **Version Download** - Download an available Jellyfin version from the stable repository.
 * **Version Switch** - Switch Jellyfin version for another previously installed version.
 * **Recertify https** - Removes old https certifications and creates new ones for the next 365 days.
 * **Rename TV** - Batch renaming script for TV shows.